RobertDahlstrom/hacks/az-ad/README.md

 # az-ad

-Intended as a quick hack do configure groups in Azure AD.
+Intended as a quick hack do work with Confluence, Jira & Bitbucket, all integrated with Azure AD.

-Internally it uses the az cli and not the Graph API.
-Eventually this should be migrated to use the graph api instead.
+Internally it uses the REST API's of the tools as well as provides a wrapper around the az cli.
+Eventually this should be migrated to use the MS Graph API.

-In order to use you will need to:

- 1. az login
+To get started we assume you have python3 installed and available along with pip3

+ 1. Install python requirements

+    `pip3 install -r requirements.txt`

+ 2. Login with az so you have a valid az login session

     `az login -t <tenant id> --allow-no-subscriptions`

- 2. Provide a json file with users, e.g. from JIRA REST API

-    `https://<jira host>/rest/api/2/user/search?username=.&maxResults=1000`
+ 3. Edit the scripts to suite your needs

+    a. ./bitbucket.py --host <bitbucket host> --password "<admin password>"

+    b. ./jira.py --host <jira host> --password "<admin password>"

+    c. ./confluence.py --host <confluence host> --password "<admin password>"

+For direct interaction with azure you have the ad.*.py scripts:

+* adgroups.py
+* admembers.py
+* adusers.py

+same thing there, edit them to suit your needs.